baumrock/RockCalendar/docs/recurring/readme.md

 It might be necessary to add custom fields to recurring events.
 For example you might want to add a subject to every recurring event (like the topic of a weekly podcast).

 By default all fields except the date field are hidden in the recurring events' page edit screen.
+That means that if you add a field to your event's template, it will not be visible in the recurring event's page edit screen but rather inherit the value from the main event.

-But you can hook into the fields that are kept which means you can add custom fields to recurring events as needed:
+To prevent that you can hook into the array of fields that are "kept" in the page editor and allow to have custom values (not inherited from the main event):

 ```php
 // eg in /site/ready.php